tryingsomestuff/Minic/README.md

 Minic 1.35 is tested > 3000 on the CCRL BLITZ 4CPU scale (http://ccrl.chessdom.com/ccrl/404/).
 Minic 1.15 is tested is tested at 2830 on the CCRL FRC list (http://ccrl.chessdom.com/ccrl/404FRC/)
 Minic 1.35 is tested at 2836 on the CEGT 40/4 list (http://www.cegt.net/40_4_Ratinglist/40_4_single/rangliste.html)
+Minic 1.35 is tested at 3027 on the CEGT 40/4 MP list (http://www.cegt.net/40_4_Ratinglist/40_4_mp/rangliste.html)
+Minic 1.35 is tested at 2882 on the CEGT 5+3 PB=ON list (http://www.cegt.net/5Plus3Rating/BestVersionsNEW/rangliste.html)
 Minic 1.22 is tested at 2699 on the fastgm rating list (http://www.fastgm.de/60-0.60.html)

 STS : 1128/1500 @10sec per position (single thread)